d3lta-v/SP_Desktop/README.md

 ## Features/Plus Points
 Now, with the caveats of this extension out of the way, let's talk about its major plus points:

-* Lightweight: with the most bare bones CSS and HTML code possible with no bulky frameworks like React or Angular, the entire extension is extremely lightweight
+* Lightweight: with the most bare bones CSS and HTML code possible with no bulky frameworks like React or Angular, the entire extension is extremely lightweight with DOM load times of less than 200ms
-* Did I say lightweight?: With every data transfer being less than 10kb, this app aims to be a responsible citizen of the school network by avoiding excessive data transfer as much as possible
+* Did I say lightweight?: With every data transfer being less than 20kb, this app aims to be a responsible citizen of the school network by avoiding excessive data transfer as much as possible
 * Easy on the eyes: "Functional Design" is a key part of this app.
 The entire application is kept minimalistic, stripped of all distraction.
 Just like how a mission control should be

 ## Features/Implementation